dridgw/dridgw/README.md

 ### Hi there 👋

+I'm Dan, a self-taught Data Analyst

+> Mathematics graduate with a passion for problem solving
+> Making the move into Data Analystics in 2024
+> Love working with numbers and data.
+I have self-taught myself both Python and SQL

+I am currently learning both Python and SQL to further my skills

+I am looking for help with different projects where I can showcase and push my new skills
 <!--
 **dridgw/dridgw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.